Amna1701/alfaisalx-medmnist-challenge/README.md

 ## Reproducibility

-This project can be reproduced on a standard CPU environment.
+This project runs on CPU and can be reproduced using Jupyter Notebook or Google Colab.

 ### 1. Install dependencies